sbt/sbt-native-packager/_sources/formats/debian.txt

 Java based packaging
 ~~~~~~~~~~~~~~~~~~~~

-If you want to use the java based implementation, enable the following plugin.
+If you want to use the java based implementation, enable the following plugin:

 .. code-block:: scala

   enablePlugins(JDebPackaging)

-and this to your ``plugins.sbt``
+and this to your ``plugins.sbt``:

 .. code-block:: scala

   libraryDependencies += "org.vafer" % "jdeb" % "1.3" artifacts (Artifact("jdeb", "jar", "jar"))

-JDeb is a provided dependency so you have to add it on your own.
+JDeb is a provided dependency.
+You have to explicitly add it on your own.
 It brings a lot of dependencies
 that could slow your build times.
 This is the reason the dependency is marked as provided.

 Configurations